cannam/repoint/README.md

 Advanced stuff
 --------------

-### Changing the source of a library
+### Changing the upstream origin of a library

-If the upstream repository URL for a library changes -- e.g. to move to a different provider, or if you want to pick up a different fork of the library -- you can change its details in `repoint-project.json` to reflect its new location, and the new location will be used for all subsequent Repoint operations.
+If the upstream repository URL for a library changes -- e.g. if the library moves to a different provider, or if you want to pick up a different fork of it -- you can change its details in `repoint-project.json` to reflect the new location, and that location will be used for all subsequent Repoint operations.

-This should work seamlessly for all of the supported version control systems, so long as the new location has the same repository root as before (i.e. it is not an unrelated repository) and so long as it uses the same version control system.
+This should work seamlessly for all of the supported version control systems, so long as the new location has the same root commit as before (i.e. it is not an unrelated repository) and so long as it uses the same version control system.